Flows#

 Setting Runtime Parameters of a Flow#

 In the UI, you can set the runtime parameters of a flow by clicking the settings button and going to the runtime parameters tab.
-This tab will only show up if the flow has a local parameter or is using a parameter set.
-In this tab you can choose what value set you want to use for your parameter sets or change the values of specific parameters.
+This tab appears only if the flow has a local parameter or is using a parameter set.
+In this tab, you can choose which value set to use for your parameter sets or change the values of specific parameters.

 In the SDK, there are a few different methods for changing runtime parameters.